Danaozhong/cpp-qgis-plugin-example/README.md

 - `-DQGIS_BUILD_PATH=dependencies/qgis/macos_x86_64/3_34_2` provides CMake with the information on where to find the QGIS dependencies.
 As they are provided in this repository, I am using a relative path to find them.
 - `DQt5_DIR=/opt/Qt/5.15.2` instructs CMake where to find the Qt installation.
 - `DCMAKE_PREFIX_PATH=/opt/Qt/5.15.2/clang_64` instructs CMake to use the clang compiler shipped with Qt.
+- `DCMAKE_OSX_ARCHITECTURES=x86_64` tells CMake to build for 64-bit x86 architectures.
+This is because so far, QGIS is still build using x86, and the plugin needs to be built for the same target architecture.
+On ARM machines, the x86 emulation will be used.
 - Finally, we want to build in release configuration (otherwise, the created library may not work correctly with a shipped QGIS, which is also built in release mode): `CMAKE_BUILD_TYPE=Release`.

 If the code generation was successful, run the build with `make`.